jmsteinw/jmsteinw.github.io/_posts/2015-3-13-NLP-Movie-Reviews.md

 ## Ideas for Improvement and Summary

-In this notebook, we examined a text classification problem and cleaned unstructured review data.
+In this post, we examined a text classification problem and cleaned unstructured review data.
 Next, we created a vector of features using TF-IDF normalization on a Bag of Words.
 We then trained these features on three different classifiers, some of which were optimized using 20-fold cross-validation, and made a submission to a Kaggle competition.

 Possible ideas for improvement: